MolSSI/zenopy/docs/installation.rst

         conda activate <env-name>

-    Following the rest of this instruction will now result in the installation of ``zenopy`` and its dependencies in an isolated ``conda`` environment.
+    Following the remaining part of this instruction will now result in the installation of ``zenopy`` and its dependencies in an isolated ``conda`` environment.

 The easiest way to install ``zenopy`` is through
 `pypi <https://pypi.org/project/zenopy/>`_: